 Kant thought that if we accept the scientific worldview, then belief in free will, soul, God, and immortality was impossible.
 Still, he wanted to reconcile rationalism and empiricism, while at the same time show that God, free will, knowledge, and ethics are possible.
 In fact, much of western philosophy since Descartes has tried to reconcile the scientific worldview with traditional notions of free will, meaning, God, and morality.

 Kant’s Epistemology – Kant argues that rationalism is partly correct—the mind starts with certain innate structures.
 These structures impose themselves on the perceptions that come to the mind.
 In other words, the mind structures impressions, and thus knowledge results from the interaction of mind and the external world.
 Thus both the mind and sense-data matter in establishing truth, as the success of the scientific method shows.

 Kant’s Copernican revolution placed the mind, rather than the external world, at the center of knowledge.
 What we can know depends upon the validity of what’s known by the structures of the mind.
 But is metaphysical knowledge justified?
 Can we know about the ultimate nature of things, things beyond our experience?
 Can we know if God, the immortal soul, or free will exists?

-What he realizes is that all we can know are phenomena, that is experience or sense data mediated by the mind.
+What he realizes was that all we can know are phenomena, that is experience or sense-data mediated by the mind.
 Since all our minds are structured similarly, we all generally have the same basic sense experiences.
 But we cannot know “things-in-themselves,” that is, things as they actually are.
 Thus there is a gap between human reality—things as known to the mind—and pure reality—things as they really are.